argyleink/speakerkit/README.md

 * giving me a prime speaking slot;
 * recording the talk;
 * paying for the travel arrangements;
-* making real efforts to promote diversity.
+* making real efforts to promote diversity;

 ## Keep in mind that...
 * I can give more than one talk if you want to maximize your budget;
-* I can give talks in French, but I prefer to deliver them in English;
-* I'll be more than happy to mentor other speakers;
-* My talks are all 45 minutes long, but I can adapt the content to any shorter time I have on the schedule.
+* I can adapt talks to grow or shrink in time